industry-advance/industry-advance/README.md

 Once set up, all that's needed is to run `cargo make run-qt` to build and start the game in mGBA.
 Alternatively, `cargo make debug-run` creates a debug build and launches it in mGBA, waiting for a GDB client to attach on port `2345`.
 `cargo make test` runs the tests.

+## Update CI build environment

+The docker container for CI is built with nix as well in order to ensure reproducibility between dev and test environments.

+To update the container, run `nix-build docker.nix`, then load the generated image tarball with `docker load -i /path/to/tarball` and push it to the image repository.

 ## Further reading

 * [A useful post on resource management for GBA games](https://www.gamasutra.com/view/feature/131491/gameboy_advance_resource_management.php?print=1)